boazbk/tcs/lec_04_code_and_data.md

 blah = NAND(baz,boo)
 ```

-There is of course nothing special about these particular identifiers.
+There is of course nothing special about the  particular names we use for variables.
 Hence to represent a NAND-CIRC program mathematically, we can simply identify the variables with natural numbers, and think of each line as a triple $(i,j,k)$ which corresponds to saying that we assign to the $i$-th variable  the NAND of the values of the $j$-th and $k$-th variables.
 We will use the set $[t]= \{0,1,\ldots,t-1\}$ as our set of variables, and for concreteness we will let the input variables be the first $n$ numbers, and the output variables be the last $m$ numbers (i.e., the numbers $(t-m,\dots,t-1)$).
 This motivates the following definition: